<?xml version="1.0" encoding="UTF-8"?>

 &lt;br /&gt;

-<guid isPermaLink="true">http://anarchy101.org/3004/what-extent-and-what-ways-contradictions-useful-anarchists</guid>
+<guid isPermaLink="true">https://anarchy101.org/24407/anti-civ-books</guid>

 </item>